1. Local New Year's Eve Traditions

-There are three traditions that are fundamental throughout Spain and thought to bring good luck for the New Year:
+There are three traditions that are fundamental throughout Spain during New Year's Eve, which are thought to bring good luck for the new year:

-- Eat 12 grapes for the first minute of the New Year, one for every sound of the bell
+- Eat 12 grapes to welcome the new year, one for each chime of the bell at midnight.

-- Wear red underwear for good luck
+- Wear red underwear.

 - El Pla: The motto of this restaurant is "Good food and good atmosphere" and nothing could describe it better.

-Time to dance: Clubs and Bars
+4. Time to dance: Clubs and Bars

 The Metro transport system will be running all night, so you don't have to worry about getting a taxi.